RSH17/RSH17/README.md

 ### Hi there 👋 I'm Ruwanthi Hemachandra.
-Thanks for visiting my GitHub
+Thanks for visiting my GitHub Account.

 - 🎓 I’m currently studying Information Systems at University of Colombo School of Computing.
 - 📚 Working on learning more languages and tools.